 Certification for AP will only require the exam on a tablet - no logbook needed.

-The examination is designed to be completed in 2 consecutive parts, 3 hours each, with a 60-minute lunch break:
+The examination is designed to be completed in two consecutive parts, three hours each, with a 60-minute lunch break:

 EHRA reserves the right to modify the above schedule if required.
 If travelling after the exam, we strongly recommend candidates to plan their return flights accordingly (late or day after flights).

 Participants are required to sign in at least 30 minutes before the start of the exam for check-in and to present:

 After the exam participants will have to hand in all their exam material and sign out.